-On Monday 14 September, we published a post beginning addressing the reasons that Trump’s base is so tenaciously supportive of him and so difficult to dissuade.
+On Monday 14 September, we published a post beginning to address the reasons that Trump’s base is so tenaciously supportive of him and so difficult to dissuade.

 Essentially, Leon Festinger laid out the basis for his theory of cognitive dissonance in his book, When Prophecy Fails, which he describes as an extended case study of his covert observations of a UFO-doomsday cult based in Chicago in 1954.
 The cult’s leader predicted that the world would end on a specific date, but her followers would be saved by a UFO.

 Festinger and his students infiltrated the group posing as true believers and took notes on what they experienced there.
 They wondered what would happen when the date came and went without the world ending.
 To their surprise, many of the followers stayed.
 Of course, it helped that the leader told them that they had saved the world through the power of their belief.
 The remaining members (some did leave after all) committed themselves to recruiting new members.